 Typo 2 (type 2) flour is high in bran, and still slightly coarse.
 Fausto explains that at Mulino Marino they mill different kinds of flour as type 2.
 Their buratto flour, the pan di sempre, sfarinato di grano duro, farro bianco and segale bianca are all type 2 flours.
 These flours are bet expalned to the UK bakers as basically lighter wholemeal flours – a wholemeal from which about 20% of the bran has been removed.
 The type 2 flours are all stoneground because, Fausto tells me, “the freshness, the taste, the aromas that come out are better with stoneground.”
 Stone milling leaves all of the germ, which is not possible with roller milling.
 I love this attention to detail, using a range of traditional stones, specifically dressed for each grain, to produce flours that are more delicious, fatty, rich and nutritious.
 These flours make really delicious sourdough bread – nutritious, but lighter than a 100% wholemeal.

-We talked only briefly about type 1 flour, which is has a finer texture than the type 2, but is still about half and half wholemeal and white.
+Type 1 flour, has a finer texture than the type 2, but is still about half and half wholemeal and white.
 Mulino Marino doesn’t produce any type 1 flours.
 From the type 2, they jump straight to the 0 and then the 00 flours.
 These two types of flour are often used for bread making, but can be substituted for plain flour in just about any recipe.

 The type 0 flours are a good all-purpose option.
 In France these flours are called 55 or standard bread flour.
 They contain about 25% bran and make a nice, extensible dough and bread with a lovely open crumb.